hpe-dev-incubator/hpe-dev-portal/content/blog/understanding-hpe-greenlake-identity-access-management.md

 #### IT Department

-The IT department space would need access to HPE GreenLake for Private Cloud, HPE GreenLake for ML Ops and HPE GreenLake for Containers resources.
+The IT department space would need access to HPE GreenLake Enterprise Private Cloud: Virtual Machines, HPE GreenLake for ML Ops and HPE GreenLake for Private Cloud Enterprise: Containers resources.
 This would allow users in this department to manage the resources running in both services.
 Users in this department require admin roles for the selected resources.

 ![](/img/it-department-space-resources.png "IT Department Space Resources")